-Emma is a senior lecturer in American History.
+Emma is a senior lecturer in American History and the head of Foundation Year.
 She completed an undergraduate degree in Contemporary History at the University of Leicester before studying for a Masters degree in American History at The Queen’s College, Oxford.
 Emma returned to the University of Leicester and completed her PhD in 2014, after which she taught at the University of Leicester.
 Her research was supported by grants from the Lyndon Baines Johnson Presidential Library, the British Association for American Studies and the Royal Historical Society.

-Emma is currently working on her first monograph, Poverty Wars in Mississippi: From White Opposition to New Conservatism, 1965-1972, for publication by the University of Mississippi Press.
+Emma is currently working on a project exploring transnational ideology in the mid-twentieth century.
 She is the recipient of a Fulbright Award 2018/9, supporting research and teaching at Elon University, North Carolina in the spring of 2019.

 Emma’s research interests lie in twentieth century American history.
 Her research explores African American activism and white supremacy, poverty and social welfare, conservatism, state-federal relations and the Deep South.
 Her first research project explored massive resistance to the civil rights movement and the war on poverty in Mississippi after 1965.
-Her second research project, supported by a Fulbright Award, focuses on social welfare and community activism in the early twentieth century South.
+Her second research project, supported by a Fulbright Award, focuses on the development of transnational ideologies of white supremacy in the twentieth century.

-Emma teaches American history, exploring the rise of a ‘modern’ America in the long twentieth century.
-Her teaching also explores America’s role in the Cold War and the Vietnam War, and the African American civil rights movement from 1945 to 1975.
+Emma teaches American history, exploring the idea of a global 1960s, the Vietnam War and the African American civil rights movement from 1945 to 1975.
 Emma also contributes to modules exploring the nature of university and the student experience.
 She supervises undergraduate and Masters dissertations on American history.

 Membership of Professional Organisations